afakes/afakes-myob-devops/README.md

 ## 2.6 Deploy
-We have two deployment methods here, direct via SCP with a packaged tar.gz file, and via GitHUB.
-There may times when we want to deploy the first time directly on to the host without GitHUB.
+We have two deployment methods here, direct via SCP with a packaged ZIP file, and via GitHUB.
+There may be times when we want to deploy directly on to the host without GitHUB.

 ## 2.6.1 Deploy directly
-here we will package up the entire project as a .tar.gz and deliver it to the host system, there it will be unpacked
+Here we will package up the entire project as a ZIP file and deliver it to the host system, there it will be unpacked

-### Steps to deploy
-_package, upload keys, upload code_
+**steps to deploy**: _package, upload keys, upload code_

  ```
  make package